Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Methods

-The notation for the symbolic recovery of terms from neural networks is adapted from~\cite{brunton2016}, so we briefly explain it here. $\Theta$ is defined as the feature library with some linear combination of features given by weights $\xi$ so that $y=\Theta\xi$.
-To reduce the library components that constitute the functional form, a sparse solution is found via LASSO~\cite{tibshirani1996}.
-The objective function is therefore given by
+The symbolic recovery of terms uses sequential thresholded least squares (STLSQ) solved using the alternating direction method of multipliers (ADMM) \cite{boyd2010}, as implemented in DataDrivenDiffEq.jl \cite{juliusmartensen2021}.
+Following Ref.~\cite{brunton2016}, $\Theta$ is the feature library with weights $\xi$ such that $y=\Theta\xi$, with sparsity enforced via LASSO \cite{tibshirani1996}:

-In the implementation used in this work, this objective is approximated by sequential thresholded least-squares (STLSQ) solved for using the alternating direction method of multipliers (ADMM; \cite{boyd2010}), as implemented in DataDrivenDiffEq.jl \cite{juliusmartensen2021}.
+As STLSQ is faster than genetic algorithm approaches for large datasets ($N \gtrsim 10{,}000$) \cite{cranmer2023}, we default to this method.
+In principle, the trained UDE can generate subsamples of arbitrary density, so either approach can be used.